 All the Directors of the Company have attended the high level Finance Institutions Directors' Education ("FIDE") programme developed by BNM and Perbadanan Insurans Deposit Malaysia ("PIDM") in collaboration with the International Centre for Leadership in Finance.
-During the financial year ended 30 September 2022, the Directors had also attended training covering a broad range of areas, such as sustainability, statutory regulations, insurance, corporate governance, anti-corruption, strategic planning, succession planning and occupational safety and health.
+During the financial year ended 30 September 2023, the Directors had also attended training covering a broad range of areas, such as sustainability, statutory regulations, insurance, corporate governance, anti-corruption, financial reporting, financial planning, strategic management, information technology, risk management and human resource management.